Cardinal90/graphql-union-input-type/README.md

 ```
 ###Capabilities
 You can use these unions as mutation arguments, nest them inside any input types and even create unions of unions.
 The only small problem is that objects returned by `UnionInputType` are really `GraphQLScalarType`, so I had to allow scalars to be passed to the function.

+Update: [this issue](https://github.com/Cardinal90/graphql-union-input-type/issues/2) highlighted a serious limitation - it is not possible to provide type as a variable.
 ###Tests
 Test are written for `jasmine`.
 I use `nodemon` to run them.
 You can find more examples in the spec file.
 The last test is not written formally, I just used it to play around with nested structures.
 ###Contributing